andrepetrella/andrepetrella/README.md

 - 📍 From **São Paulo - SP**

-- 🧑‍💻 Always up to learning new things and to share what I have learned
+- 🧑‍💻 Always up to learning new things and to share what I've learned

 - 🌱 I’m currently learning: **Java, JS, Website Development, MySQL, etc.**